 Can I place myself on a waitlist if it is my 3rd time taking the course?

-No, KPU does not allow students to waitlist or register for courses for the 3rd time without an approved waiver.
+No, students are not permitted to waitlist or register for courses for the 3rd time without an approved waiver.
 Waivers can be obtained through Academic Advising.
-Please note that a "W" grade counts towards an attempt.
-Information about this process, including the waiver form, can be found on the Advising website at Repeat Course Requests.
+Information about this process, including the waiver form, can be found on the Advising website.
 Advising typically takes 5-7 days to process these types of requests, so make sure you plan ahead if you are in this situation.
-Students will be allowed to place themselves on a waitlist once they have an approved by an advisor.
+Students will be allowed to place themselves on a waitlist once they have been approved by an advisor.

 How do I waitlist for a class that has a lab component?